XXJJXJ/STFUBot/README.md

 with trained Machine Learning models to detect profanities better.

 ### Additional Details
-For this bot to function, it has to be granted administrator rights with the ability to delete messages
+For this bot to function, it has to be granted administrator rights with the ability to delete messages.

+Add this bot with telegram handle: @SuperThoroughproFanityUndoBot